codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 In any pipeline step, Codefresh automatically attaches a [shared volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) that is used to transfer artifacts between steps.
 The same volume is also shared between steps that run in parallel.

 Here is an example where two parallel steps are writing two files.
-After they finish execution we list the contents of the project folder.
+After they finish execution, we list the contents of the project folder.

 `YAML`
 {% highlight yaml %}